dreger/kqdreger.com/_posts/2013-01-03-fix-your-mount-union-email.md

 Under "Incoming Mail Server", enter `pod51008.outlook.com` as the `Host Name`, and enter your **full** @mountunion.edu email address under `User Name`.
 Do the exact same thing for "Outgoing Mail Server" as well.

 Your mail should now work.
 Remove the old Mount Union account, and feel free to turn OFF your Passcode lock.

+### Android Passcodeless email

+I haven't tested the Android set up, but [this tutorial from UCSanDiego](http://blink.ucsd.edu/technology/email/mobile/android-imap.html) has great pictures and instructions for setting up IMAP on Android.

 ### Wrap-up